-Alternative 2 proposes the highest ACL and will result in the greatest short-term and long-term economic benefits.
-If there is a significant risk of overages, Alternatives 3 and 4 would result in greater long-term economic benefits than Alternative 2 but smaller short-term economic benefits.
+Preferred Alternative 4 proposes the highest recreational ACT and will result in the greatest short-term and long-term economic benefits as long as there is a low risk of overages.
+If there is a significant risk of overages, Alternatives 2 and 3 would result in greater long-term economic benefits than Preferred Alternative 4 but smaller short-term economic benefits.